TAME-IF/TAME/README.md

 ### Library

-Contained in this release is a series of libraries that allow reading, compiling, writing, and executing TAME module files/archives, found in the **net.mtrop.tame** packages.
+Contained in this release is a series of libraries that allow reading, compiling, writing, and executing TAME module files/archives, found in the **com.tameif.tame** packages.

 ### Compiling with Ant